Green Templeton College, Oxford: The Radcliffe Observatory

 The college is located on the three-acre (1.2 ha) site on Woodstock Road in North Oxford that previously housed Green College.
 It is centred on the architecturally important Radcliffe Observatory, an 18th-century, Grade I listed building, modelled on the ancient Tower of the Winds in Athens.

 The observatory was built at the suggestion of Thomas Hornsby, the Savilian Professor of Astronomy at the university, after he had used his room in the Bodleian Tower to observe the transit of Venus across the Sun's disc in 1769.
 The transit was a notable event which helped to produce greatly improved measurements for nautical navigation.
 The observatory was built with funds from the trust of John Radcliffe, whose considerable estate had already financed a new quadrangle for his old college (University College, Oxford) as well as the Radcliffe Library (now the Radcliffe Camera) and the Radcliffe Infirmary.

-Building began in 1772 to plans by the architect Henry Keene, but only Observer's House is his design.
+Building began in 1772 to plans by the architect Henry Keene, but only Observer's House (see below) is his design.
 Upon Keene's death in 1776, the observatory was completed to a different design by James Wyatt.
 Wyatt based his design on an illustration of the Tower of the Winds in Athens that had appeared in Stuart and Revett's Antiquities of Athens, published in 1762.

 Atop the observatory rests the Tower of Winds.
 Beneath the tower are three levels, with rooms on each level.
-The ground floor is today used as the college dining room.
-The first floor was originally the library, but is now the Graduate Common Room.
-The third floor is an octagonal observation room, which is now empty except for some of the original furniture.
+Since 2008 the Observatory has served as the college’s main building: the ground floor functions as the Dining Hall, the first floor as the Graduate Common Room, and the upper floors house seminar and administration rooms including the Principal’s office.
 The observatory was a functioning observatory from 1773 until its owners, the Radcliffe Trustees, sold it in 1934 to Lord Nuffield, who then presented it to the Radcliffe Hospital.
 In 1936, Lord Nuffield established the Nuffield Institute for Medical Research there.
 In 1979, the Nuffield Institute relocated to the John Radcliffe Hospital and the observatory was taken over by Green College.

+Dining

+The Radcliffe Observatory Dining Hall, on the ground floor of the Observatory, provides dining for college members and guests.
+The college offers a full catering service ranging from casual lunches to formal dinners and can host private and college events in the dining rooms.
+Catering is managed in-house and the facilities are also available for external venue hire.

+Gardens

+The Observatory gardens contain mature trees and historic plantings and serve as a venue for college events throughout the year.
+The layout and planting reflect the site’s scientific and medical associations: there are formal borders and specimen trees, an area of planting that commemorates the Observatory’s astronomical history, and a medicinal/herb plot that acknowledges the site’s long links with medicine and medical teaching.
+The gardens are maintained by the college horticultural team and are used for formal and informal events, including receptions and college gatherings.